-Under our TRICARE South Region contract with the United States Department of Defense, or DoD, we provide administrative services to arrange health care services for the dependents of active duty military personnel and for retired military personnel and their dependents.
+Under our TRICARE contracts with the United States Department of Defense, or DoD, we provide administrative services to arrange health care services for the dependents of active duty military personnel and for retired military personnel and their dependents.
 We have participated in the TRICARE program since 1996 under contracts with the DoD.
-On April 1, 2012, we began delivering services under our current TRICARE South Region contract that the Defense Health Agency, or DHA (formerly known as the TRICARE Management Activity), awarded to us on February 25, 2011.
-Under the current contract, we provide administrative services while the federal government retains all of the risk of the cost of health benefits.
+Under our contracts, we provide administrative services while the federal government retains all of the risk of the cost of health benefits.
 Accordingly, we account for revenues under the current contract net of estimated health care costs similar to an administrative services fee only agreement.
+During 2017, we delivered services under the 5-year T3 South Region contract, which expired on December 31, 2017.
+On July 21, 2016, we were notified by the Defense Health Agency, or DHA, that we were awarded the contract for the new TRICARE T2017 East Region.
+The T2017 East Region contract is a consolidation of the former T3 North and South Regions, comprising thirty-two states and approximately six million TRICARE beneficiaries, with delivery of health care services commencing on January 1, 2018.
+The T2017 East contract is a 5-year contract set to expire on December 31, 2022 and is subject to renewals on January 1 of each year during its term at the government's option.